osc.open_ondemand

 - Use the

-dictionary to create a separate config file for OIDC settings. - Use
+ood_auth_openidcdictionary to create a separate config file for OIDC settings. - Use

-write OIDC configs directly into theood-portal.conf
+oidc_*variables to have theood-portal-generatorwrite OIDC configs directly into theood-portal.conffile.

-Example for ood_auth_openidc
+Example for ood_auth_openidc:

 ood_auth_openidc: